 It’s also a good idea to consider what time of day you’re likely to train.
 The opening hours vary from studio to studio, but in any case, they should match your desired training time.

-One of the advantages of training with Freeletics Gym is that you don’t actually need any fancy equipment.
-All you need are two barbells with extra weights, a rowing machine, a squat rack, and a bench.
+One of the advantages of the Freeletics training system is that you don’t actually need any fancy equipment.
+All you need is a barbell with extra weights, a weight rack, a weight belt, a bench and a pullup and dip bar if your weight rack isn’t suitable for these.
+For the Hybrid Strength Training Journey, it’s great if your weight room has some space next to the rack where you can put your mat for the bodyweight exercises.
 Almost all studios will have this equipment available in the free weight area.
 In choosing your studio, you should not consider how many or which machines are lined up, but simply make sure that there are sufficient barbells for you to perform your training easily at any time.